-AGENT INFECTIVITY/TOXIGENICITY Bacillus cereus (h) Symptoms arise after ingestion of food containing large numbers of toxigenic bacteria (> $10^{5}/g$), or preformed toxin.
-Campylobacter jejuni (I) As few as 100 organisms can cause illness if consumed with milk or other foods that may neutralize gastric acidity.
-Clostridium botulinum (I) The toxin is potentially lethal at very low doses.
-Clostridium perfringens (h) Usually $>10^6$ microorganisms are required to cause illness.
+AGENT INFECTIVITY/TOXIGENICITY Bacillus cereus (h) Symptoms arise after ingestion of food containing large numbers of toxigenic bacteria ( $> 10^5/g$ ), or preformed toxin.
+Campylobacter jejuni (1) As few as 100 organisms can cause illness if consumed with milk or other foods that may neutralize gastric acidity.
+Clostridium botulinum (1) The toxin is potentially lethal at very low doses.
+Clostridium perfringens (h) Usually >10 microorganisms are required to cause illness.
 Cryptosporidium species (I) High infectivity, approximately 100-150 organisms can cause illness.
-E. coli O157:H7 (l) Relatively high toxigenicity as <1000 bacteria can cause illness.
-Giardia lamblia (l) As few as 25-100 cysts can cause illness.
+E. coli O157:H7 (1) Relatively high toxigenicity as <1000 bacteria can cause illness.
+Giardia lamblia (1) As few as 25-100 cysts can cause illness.
 Hepatitis A (I) High infectivity, as approximately 10-100 particles of virus can cause illness.
 Listeria monocytogenes Not highly pathogenic for healthy adults outside high-risk groups.
-Salmonella species (h) (excluding S. typhi and S. paratyphi) Normally, relatively large numbers of bacteria (10^5) required to cause illness in healthy adults, but vulnerable groups can be infected by lower numbers.
+Salmonella species (h) (excluding S. typhi and S. paratyphi ) Normally, relatively large numbers of bacteria (10 ) required to cause illness in healthy adults, but vulnerable groups can be infected by lower numbers.
 Infection can occur from relatively low doses, particularly in foods that protect salmonellae from the acidity of the stomach.
-Salmonella typhi (h/l) Salmonella paratyphi Variable infectivity.
-10^5 - 10^9 bacteria may be required to cause illness, depending on the strain and host susceptibility.
+Salmonella typhi (h/l) Salmonella paratyphi Variable infectivity. $10^5$ - $10^9$ bacteria may be required to cause illness, depending on the strain and host susceptibility.
 As few as 10 to 100 S. typhi have caused illness.
 Shigella species (I) Small numbers of bacteria (10-100) have caused illness in volunteers.
 Staphylococcus aureus(h) Illness can occur in the absence of live cells; toxin may have been produced, and the organisms may die out.
-Sufficient toxin to cause illness may be produced if bacterial numbers reach 10^5 to 10^6 .
-Vibrio cholerae serotype 01 and non 01 strains (h/l) 10^{6} organisms cause illness.
+Sufficient toxin to cause illness may be produced if bacterial numbers reach $10^5$ to $10^6$ .
+Vibrio cholerae serotype 01 and non 01 strains (h/l) $10^6$ organisms cause illness.
 If given with alkali to neutralize stomach acidity as few as 100-1000 can cause disease.
-Vibrio parahaemolyticus (h) Relatively low infectivity - at least 10^5 to 10^7 organisms of virulent strain may be required to cause illness.
+Vibrio parahaemolyticus (h) Relatively low infectivity - at least $10^5$ to $10^7$ organisms of virulent strain may be required to cause illness.
 Viruses (I) Relatively high infectivity.
 For example, infectious dose of rotavirus in a child can be as few as 10 viral particles.
 Yersinia enterolcolitica (h) Relatively low infectivity.
 Larger numbers bacteria required to cause illness.